desourav/on-man/README.md

 ## why run on-man in local

-Before getting into the section: `how to run on-man in local`, these are the reasons the application was not hosted in AWS EC2:
+Before getting into the section: [how to run on-man in local](https://github.com/desourav/on-man?tab=readme-ov-file#how-to-run-on-man-in-local), these are the reasons the application was not hosted in AWS EC2:

 Pros
 - the developers would know how the services interact with each other even before deploying into a managed kubernetes cluster